Jordin Sparks Supports ‘Take A Knee’ Protest During MNF National Anthem With Hidden Message

 Just before she began, the entire Cowboys team and coaches — as well as owner and Trump supporter Jerry Jones, 74 — took to the center of the field and kneeled in unison, causing complete shock and disbelief among NFL fans.
 Eventually “America’s Team” as they’re known stood up and headed to the sideline and let Jordin sing the anthem without causing any distractions by their players kneeling during the performance of the patriotic anthem.
 See pics of NFL players taking a knee in protest.

 Throughout NFL games on Sept.
 24, players from nearly every team in the league either took a knee, locked arms in solidarity, or in the Pittsburgh Steelers case stayed in the tunnel and didn’t take the field during the National Anthem to avoid the controversy altogether.
-Over the weekend Trump went on a Twitter tirade that all players taking a knee are unpatriotic and should be fired.
+Over the weekend Trump went on a Twitter tirade that all players taking a knee are unpatriotic and should be fired as well as urging Americans to boycott the NFL.
 He even tried to get fans to turn on players, tweeting that “Sports fans should never condone players that do not stand proud for their National Anthem or their Country.
 NFL should change policy!”
 Umm, it’s called athletes exercising their right to free speech Donnie.
 Whether you like it or not, that’s as American as it gets.

 So proud of the #NFL and their families! #Salute Great performance @JordinSparks #MondayNightFootball #JerryJones #Cowboys #AZCardinals pic.twitter.com/Hk7welRGGd